Adron/Thrashing_Code_Sample_001/README.md

-# Thrashing Code Repo X
+# Thrashing Code Repo 1

 I put together this project in recent [video stream starting at 1:32:40](https://youtu.be/sg4Nnnb-Vvc?t=5560).